IRnifty/KerbalMechanics/GameData/KerbalMechanics/README.txt

+WARNING: BACK UP ALL STOCK PARTS!
+WARNING: BACK UP ALL STOCK PARTS!
+WARNING: BACK UP ALL STOCK PARTS!

+This mod currently replaces stock parts in order to add failure functionality.

+WARNING: BACK UP ALL STOCK PARTS!

 Kerbal Mechanics: Part Failures
-V0.2: Alpha
+V0.1: Alpha

-This software is provided "as-is" with no warranties.
+This software is provided "as-is" with no warrantees.

 Redistribution and/or modification of anything provided is STRICTLY PROHIBITED.